Skip to main content

 Section 80C lets you reduce taxable income by up to ₹1.5 lakh under the old tax regime.
 Here is every eligible investment, lock-in periods, returns, and who should actually use it.

-This guide covers every eligible 80C investment, their lock-in periods, returns, and a strategy by income level.
-Plus the question you should answer before any of this: should you even be on the old regime?
+This guide covers every eligible 80C instrument, lock-in periods, returns, and what strategy makes sense at different income levels.
+But first — the question that determines whether any of this matters for you: should you even be on the old regime?

 What Section 80C Actually Does

-Under the old tax regime, Section 80C of the Income Tax Act lets you deduct eligible investments and expenses from your taxable income, up to a combined maximum of ₹1,50,000 per financial year.
+Under the old tax regime, Section 80C lets you deduct qualifying investments and certain expenses from your taxable income, up to a combined cap of ₹1,50,000 per financial year.

-If your taxable income is ₹10 lakh and you invest ₹1.5 lakh in qualifying instruments, your taxable income drops to ₹8.5 lakh.
+If your taxable income is ₹10 lakh and you invest ₹1.5 lakh in eligible instruments, your taxable income drops to ₹8.5 lakh.
 At a 20% marginal rate, that’s ₹30,000 in actual tax saved.

-Critical point: Section 80C deductions apply only under the old tax regime.
-If you’re on the new tax regime (the default from FY 2023-24), investing in PPF, ELSS, or NPS under Section 80C(1) saves you exactly ₹0 in tax.
-You’re still building wealth — but you’re not reducing tax with it.
+One hard rule: Section 80C deductions only work under the old tax regime.
+If you’re on the new regime (the default from FY 2023-24), investing in PPF, ELSS, or NPS contributions under 80C reduces your tax by exactly ₹0.
+The investments are still worth making for wealth building — but they won’t lower your tax bill.

 The EPF Trap Most Employees Walk Into

-Here’s the calculation almost no one does before the year-end tax scramble:
+Here’s the math almost no one does before the year-end scramble:

-But if your basic salary is ₹1 lakh/month and your employer contributes EPF on the full basic (not capped), your annual employee EPF contribution could be ₹1,44,000 — consuming 96% of the ₹1.5L Section 80C limit before you open a PPF account.
+But if your basic is ₹1 lakh/month and your employer contributes EPF on the full basic (not capped at ₹15,000), your annual employee EPF contribution could reach ₹1,44,000 — which is 96% of the Section 80C limit before you’ve opened a single PPF account.

-Check this first: Take your monthly basic salary × 12% × 12.
+Do this first: Take your monthly basic × 12% × 12.
 That’s your annual EPF contribution.
-Subtract it from ₹1,50,000.
-The remainder is your actual 80C headroom for other investments.
+Subtract from ₹1,50,000.
+What’s left is your actual 80C headroom for other investments.

 Complete List of Section 80C Eligible Investments